conor-or/kepler-binaries/README.md

 ### Eclipsing Binaries

 If the orbital plane of the two stars is lined up with our line of sight then we'll see the binaries eclipse each other twice per orbit.
+When each star eclipses the other the light from the system will drop by a small amount.

 Monitoring the light from a binary system over a long period of time and looking for eclipses allows us to study these sytems in great depth.

+### Light Curves and Phasing

 ![light curve](phased_curves/45.png)

 The __light curve__ is the main way we'll be interacting with these binary systems.
 Above is an example light curve from one of the systems we'll be studying.
+This is simply the brightness of the whole system over time.
+However, the above light curve has been __phased__.
+Phasing is an important part of this process: the Kepler spacecraft took one data point for each star every 29.4 minutes and the binaries typically have orbital periods of 6 hours to 18 hours.
+If we know the orbital period to a high precision then we can fold the light curve over so that each orbit appears on top of the previous and we obtain a high resolution light curve for one orbit.
+This is called __phasing__.